Skip to content

 Checkpointing

-Why checkpointing
+Why checkpointing is important

 Imagine a job is already running for several hours when an event occurs which leads to the abortion of the job.
 Such events can be: